 Most cases of periodontal (gum) disease are relatively minor.
 Our team of dentists can address them via regular professional cleanings and by helping patients to improve their at-home oral hygiene routine.
 However, more intense care becomes necessary in some cases.
-That is where scaling and root planing in Midtown, NY comes into the picture.
-This type of gum disease therapy in Midtown is able to fight harmful plaque above and below the gum line, thus giving a patient’s mouth the opportunity it needs to regain its health.
+That is where scaling and root planing in New York City, NY comes into the picture.
+This type of gum disease therapy in New York City is able to fight harmful plaque above and below the gum line, thus giving a patient’s mouth the opportunity it needs to regain its health.

 Scaling and root planing is a relatively intensive procedure; you may need local anesthesia in order to remain comfortable while we treat you.
 Afterward, your mouth may be a bit sore, and your gums may feel swollen.
 Following a brief recovery period, however, you should feel much better.
 Your gums will have the opportunity to reattach to your tooth roots without the interference of harmful plaque and bacteria.